codaqui/backstage/README.md

 ## 📄 License

-This project is licensed under the Apache License 2.0 - see the LICENSE file for details.
+This project is licensed under the Apache License 2.0 - see the original [LICENSE file](https://github.com/backstage/backstage?tab=Apache-2.0-1-ov-file#readme) for details.

 ## 🆘 Support